FerrazRezende/ScrapyAMZ/README.md

 <p>The result should be:</p>
 <img src="https://i.ibb.co/S55jwVD/2.png" alt="2" border="0">

-<h3>Now, is all right to execute script... but, before is need configure settings to send e-mail. </h3>
+<h3>Now, everything is right to execute script... but, before is necessary configure settings to send e-mail. </h3>

 <p>Due to recent changes in Google's treatment of third-party app usage, additional settings are required to sending e-mails.</p>
 <a href="https://support.google.com/accounts/answer/3466521?hl=pt-BR">To see more about Google's policy change, click here</a>